As a business owner or leader, you should develop strategies to bring out the best in your employees, develop talent and retain good people.

 Where highly-skilled employees are at risk of leaving, encourage them to stay by offering higher levels of reward.
 However, do not disregard employees who are happy to stay: they are also valuable and should be rewarded accordingly to keep them satisfied.

 It is important to define the focus of reward.
 One business may focus more on performance-related pay, rather than guaranteed pay, whereas another may focus on benefits and work-life initiatives.
-The reward focus should form part of your compensation management principles. • Defining the reward focus enables businesses to determine whether they are likely to be competitive on guaranteed pay and less competitive on benefits or vice versa.
-The reward focus should ultimately be driven by your business’s needs.
+The reward focus should form part of your compensation management principles.

 To define a set of compensation management principles: